AntoineDeveloper/aedev-docs/README.md

 # AEDEV Development Team Official Documentation
-This repo is still under construction
+This repo is under contruction!

 ## You may visit our website at https://aedev.ca !